 7 Simple Ways to Have a Fun and Festive Thanksgiving at Home

-Thanksgiving might look a little different this year — as pretty much everything has in 2020.
-But after months of practicing gratitude as a way to cope, we’re ready to put that into action over a seriously delicious meal.
+Doing Thanksgiving virtually is a little different than what we might be used to for the holiday, but it’s not impossible.
+After practicing gratitude as a way to cope, we’re ready to put that into action over a seriously delicious meal.

-Staying home this year means you can start your day with yoga instead of a cramped train or crowded airport — and make all of your favorite recipes while skipping the dishes you don’t like.
-Studies have even found cooking and baking can boost your mood (but the jury’s out on whether that carries over to doing the dishes).
+Staying home for a virtual Thanksgiving means you can start your day with yoga instead of on a cramped train or in crowded airport, and make all of your favorite recipes while skipping the dishes you don’t like.
+Studies have even found cooking and baking can boost your mood.

-Since we’re all about modifying and doing whatever it takes to get the best results from our workouts, we wanted to apply that same can-do ‘tude to turkey day.
-Here’s our guide to having a fun and festive Thanksgiving at home (alone or almost).
+Since we’re all about modifying and doing whatever it takes to get the best results from our workouts, we wanted to apply that same can-do ‘tude to Turkey Day.
+Here’s our guide to having a fun and festive Thanksgiving at home.

-1. Get in Your Friends and Family Time
+1. Get in Some Friends and Family Time

 Prepping a Thanksgiving feast can take a few days.
 All that time in the kitchen is a good way to reconnect with friends and family — give them a call or Zoom for all their juicy secrets on making the perfect pumpkin pie or roasting a turkey.